siddp24/Big-data-group-3---ISM-6562---Spring-2025/README.md

 Created ML models to predict heart disease diagnosis and severity of heart disease

-Analysis was performed by uploading data on Databricks
+Analysis was performed by uploading data on Databricks The .ipynb are Databricks notebooks meant to be imported and run at: https://community.cloud.databricks.com/ (community edition account needed)